issaceee/study-vault/Quote Compendium.md

 - “In truth” signals insistence, not discovery; reassurance replaces analysis.
 - [[2.
 CLOSURE, ENDINGS, AND CONTAINMENT]]; [[1.
 AUTHORITY & ITS PERFORMANCE]]

+### Context
+- Popular detective fiction written for a mass readership invested in reassurance and moral legibility.
+- Genre depends on rational mastery and closure to stabilise social anxiety → explanation functions as containment rather than understanding.
+- Detection aligns with late-Victorian confidence in method, but must suppress what cannot be assimilated into reason.

 #### Main Points
 - Detective fiction promises rational mastery, yet relies on repression, displacement, and architectural misdirection.
 - Imperial anxiety is externalised as animalistic sound rather than articulated voice → empire is present but unspeakable.